 PRINT STUDY ROOM VISITS

-There are a number of museum publications to aid you in identifying works relevant to your class topic.
+There are a number of museum resources to aid you in identifying works relevant to your class topic.
 Beyond these resources, the Curator of Academic Programs can assist with selecting appropriate works of art and designing a Print Study Room session for your course.

 The Wolfgang Stechow Print Study Room hours are Monday through Friday, 9:00 a.m. - 12:00 p.m. and 1:00 - 4:45 p.m.

 When visiting the Print Study Room, we ask that faculty and students alike observe the following rules:

 - No food or beverages are permitted in the Print Study Room.